arieuu/api-crawler-test/README.md

 ## Documentation

-The complete documentation for this api (including all routes, models and response shape) can be found here once the project is running:
+The complete documentation for this api (including all routes, models and shape of response) can be found here once the project is running:

 http://localhost:3000/api-docs/